DNN is not all you need: Parallelizing Non-Neural ML Algorithms on Ultra-Low-Power IoT Processors: Abstract

 \section{Abstract}

-Machine Learning (ML) functions are becoming ubiquitous in latency- and privacy-sensitive IoT applications, prompting for a shift toward near-sensor processing at the extreme edge and the consequent increasing adoption of Parallel Ultra-Low Power (PULP) IoT processors.
+Machine Learning (ML) functions are becoming ubiquitous in latency- and privacy-sensitive IoT applications, prompting a shift toward near-sensor processing at the extreme edge and the consequent increasing adoption of Parallel Ultra-Low Power (PULP) IoT processors.
 These compute- and memory-constrained parallel architectures need to run efficiently a wide range of algorithms, including key Non-Neural ML kernels that compete favorably with Deep Neural Networks (DNNs) in terms of accuracy under severe resource constraints.
 In this paper, we focus on enabling efficient parallel execution of Non-Neural ML algorithms on two RISCV-based PULP platforms, namely GAP8, a commercial chip, and PULP-OPEN, a research platform running on an FPGA emulator.
 We optimized the parallel algorithms through a fine-grained analysis and intensive optimization to maximize the speedup, considering two alternative Floating-Point (FP) emulation libraries on GAP8 and the native FPU support on PULP-OPEN.
-Experimental results show that a target-optimized emulation library can lead to an average 1.61$\times$ runtime improvement compared to a standard emulation library, while the native FPU support reaches up to 32.09$\times$.
-In terms of parallel speedup, our design improves the sequential execution by 7.04$\times$ on average on the targeted octa-core platforms.
-Lastly, we present a comparison with the ARM Cortex-M4 microcontroller (MCU), a widely adopted commercial solution for edge deployments, which is 12.87$\times$ slower than PULP-OPEN.
+Experimental results show that a target-optimized emulation library can lead to an average 1.61$\times$ runtime improvement \REVA{and 37\% energy reduction} compared to a standard emulation library, while the native FPU support reaches up to 32.09$\times$ and \REVA{99\%, respectively}.
+In terms of parallel speedup, our design improves the sequential execution by 7.04$\times$ on average on the targeted octa-core platforms \REVA{leading to energy and latency decrease up to 87\%}.
+Lastly, we present a comparison with the ARM Cortex-M4 microcontroller (MCU), a widely adopted commercial solution for edge deployments, which is 12.87$\times$ slower and \REVA{98\% less energy-efficient} than PULP-OPEN.